kdgonz7/gmod-of-the-rake/README.md

 ## How to play

+For each version, it is recommended to stay up to date on the [Requirement Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3292769727)

 ### v0.0.1 (current)

 To play the actual game, you need to have a NavMesh in your map.